LITUATUI/M3UPT/README.md

 ---

-RTP channels don't open in most players.
-Kodi with the addon PVR IPTV Simple Client, Perfect Player (Android) and ProgTV (Android and Windows) were the only ones that worked for me.
-If you know more players that can open them, let me know :)
+RTP channels don't open in some players.

 ---